chrisplatorres/exokit-web-docs/_posts/development-guide/2019-09-05-how-to-use-exokit-web.md

 To access web origins Exokit Web can use a proxy.
 This requires setting an API key.

+*note: you do not need an API key to [access the proxy on localhost via dev.exokit.org](https://github.com/exokitxr/exokit-web/blob/master/index.js#L11-L17).*
 ## 1. Get an API key

 API keys are used to whitelist your domain on the proxy, and are free.
 Get one in our [Discord](https://discord.gg/zgYEJgS).